2022 Brunsbuttel – Fluessen Frl.

-As mentioned in my previous blog I leave next morning at 10 am, at high tide I go through the lock in Brunsbuttel and lift on the tide to Helgoland, where I achieve an SOG (ground speed) of 7.7 knots that is 4 knots of current with me.
-If I had to counter that I would sail half a buy backwards.
+As mentioned in my previous blog, I leave next morning at 10 am, at high tide I go through the lock in Brunsbuttel and lift on the tide to Helgoland, where I achieve an SOG (ground speed) of 7.7 knots that is 4 knots of current with me.
+If I had that current against me, I would sail half a knot astern.
 The journey continues smoothly and 20.04 I moor alongside three moored German sailing boats and lay out the obligatory long lines to the jetty.
 The first question, of course, is when the sailors lying between me and the jetty expect to leave.
 0500 says the man next to me, well that doesn’t make me happy.
 There is later discussion about that time and eventually it is moved to 0800, thankfully.
 The first thing I then do is sail to the petrol station in the other harbour and fill up the diesel tank again.
 Litre price €1.51 I fill up 400Ltr.

 Then I make my way to the harbour office and pay the mooring fee.

 As I had already drunk some whiskey from my supply bought on the sea voyage, I decide to buy a few more bottles of another brand of malt whiskey to top it up.